-Name Date:

-1. Ethics deal with right and wrong.
+Name Date: 1.
+Ethics deal with right and wrong.
 It is having a sense of duty and responsibility toward others and situations and guides us to do what we should do.

-True False

-2. 2.
-The relationship between the In-home aide and their client is the same as the In-home aide's relationship with the friends.

-True False

-3. Nurses and In-home aides especially in home care are not at risk of crossing professional boundari ally in home care are not at risk of crossing professional boundaries.

-True False

-4. Professional boundaries are essential to protect the client's comfort level and sense of safety, and to ensure the client's interests always remain the overriding consideration.

-True False

-5. 5.
-The In-home aide supervisor has a responsibility to the In-home aide to provide clear instructions about how client.

-True False

-6. The In-home aide does not have any responsibilities to their employer.

-True False

-7. The ability to follow the aide assignment and deliver competent, compassionate care is a skill an In-home aide needs to possess.

-True False

-8. The In-home aide should notify the nurse supervisor of any tasks they do not know how to perform. e nurse supervisor of any tasks they do not know how to perform.

-True False

-9. Correct documentation is a key role of an In-home aide. le of an In-home aide.

-True False

-10. Home Care clients have certain rights and the In-home aide should know what they are to ensure they are upholding the client's rights.

-True False
+True False 2.
+The relationship between the In-home aide and their client is the same as the In-home aide's relationship with their personal friends.
+True False 3.
+Nurses and In-home aides especially in home care are not at risk of crossing professional boundaries.
+True False 4.
+Professional boundaries are essential to protect the client's comfort level and sense of safety, and to ensure the client's best interests always remain the overriding consideration.
+True False 5.
+The In-home aide supervisor has a responsibility to the In-home aide to provide clear instructions about how to care for their client.
+True False 6.
+The In-home aide does not have any responsibilities to their employer.
+True False 7.
+The ability to follow the aide assignment and deliver competent, compassionate care is a skill an In-home aide needs to possess.
+True False 8.
+The In-home aide should notify the nurse supervisor of any tasks they do not know how to perform.
+True False 9.
+Correct documentation is a key role of an In-home aide.
+True False 10. .
+Home Care clients have certain rights and the In-home aide should know what they are to ensure they are upholding the client's rights.

-Post Test-Professionalism and Ethics in the workplace- October 2017
+Post Test-Professionalism and Ethics in the workplace- December 2018